mara/mara-acl/README.md

 Default ACL implementation for mara with the following design choices:

-- Authentication of users is handled externally, e.g. through a [Bitly oauth2 proxy](https://github.com/bitly/oauth2_proxy).
+- Authentication of users is handled externally, e.g. through a [Oauth2 Proxy](https://github.com/oauth2-proxy/oauth2-proxy).
   An upstream authentication app manages authentication and then adds a http header identifying the user to each authenticated request.
 - Each user is assigned a single role.
 - Permissions are not based on urls, but on application-defined "resources".